bgrochal/GeneticEdgeDetector/README.md

 # Genetic Edge Detector
-Genetic Edge Detector is an application which implements two genetic algorithms for edge detection.
+The Genetic Edge Detector is an application which implements two genetic algorithms for the Edge Detection.
 These implementations have been created on the basis of the articles:
   - *An edge detection technique using genetic algorithm-based optimization*, written by Suchendra M. Bhandarkar, Yiqing Zhang and Walter D. Potter (available at the [researchgate](https://www.researchgate.net/publication/222477449_An_edge_detection_technique_using_genetic_algorithm-based_optimization)